If you believe porcupines to be curmudgeonly, single-minded and a bit dim, you have not met Fretful.

 In my search for Fretful, I have located 15 porcupines within two kilometers of my home.
 Most of them have chosen dens in rocky places.
 One of the most dramatic is a small cave located above vertical drop of 30 feet.
 The entrance is hidden from below by a hemlock tree gnarled by generations of porcupines feeding in its crown.
 A juvenile porcupine, porcupine #6, moved into this den at the end of January, and the first time I saw her (his?) little porcupine face, the name Mimi sprang to my mind and has refused to dislodge itself.

 The first couple of times I encountered Mimi, I had the typical view of a denned porcupine, which is to say just of her well-fortified backside.
 On my third visit I left apples and wandered off for a few minutes to look at the trees where she had been feeding.
-I returned for a quick look and
+I returned for a quick look and found her advancing on the apples, already growing bold.
+I felt little surprise, therefore, when she did not turn away from me the next time I visited.
+She sat in the back of her lair atop a tiered glacier that had formed during the freeze-thaw weather of the preceding days.

 All pleasure I took in Mimi's presumed bestowal of trust vanished the next time I climbed to her eyrie; where last I saw porcupine I now saw a hank of fur and quills frozen into the ice; she hadn't turned her back before because she couldn't -- she was frozen to the ice.
 Two days later I returned and found her in her den again, this time closer to the entrance and facing the rear.
 She looked all right, but I couldn't be sure.
 I took a long stick and nudged her tail.
 She tried to scrabble away, but again quills and fur were anchored in the ice.